MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-date-calculation-for-sales.md

 ---
-title: Date Calculation for Sales
+title: Date Calculation for Sales | Microsoft Docs
-description: The application automatically calculates the date on which you must order an item to have it in inventory on a certain date and available for picking.
+description: The application automatically calculates the date on which you must order an item to have it in inventory on a certain date.
+This is the date on which you can expect items ordered on a particular date to be available for picking.
 author: SorenGP
+ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/23/2021
+ms.date: 10/01/2019
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: bee576ce77411e15710e9f09ccbc6ef457f80728
+ms.openlocfilehash: 6080fd58b299a0bda74c1cdd9ff5758d8805b3a8
-ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
+ms.sourcegitcommit: cfc92eefa8b06fb426482f54e393f0e6e222f712
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2022
+ms.lasthandoff: 12/03/2019
-ms.locfileid: "8145462"
+ms.locfileid: "2881393"
 ---
 # <a name="date-calculation-for-sales"></a>Date Calculation for Sales
-[!INCLUDE[prod_short](includes/prod_short.md)] automatically calculates the earliest possible date that an item on a sales order line can be shipped.
+[!INCLUDE[d365fin](includes/d365fin_md.md)] automatically calculates the earliest possible date that an item on a sales order line can be shipped.

 If the customer has requested a specific delivery date, then the date on which the items must be available to pick to meet that delivery date is calculated.